Sudo-Crew/Scripts/README.md

 Save the attached script as delete_temp_files.ps1

 - **Step 3:** Execute the Script
-- - 1.Open PowerShell.
+- 1.Open PowerShell.
-- - 2.Navigate to the directory where the script is saved. cd C:\path\to\your\file
+- 2.Navigate to the directory where the script is saved.
+-     cd C:\path\to\your\file
-- - 3.Run the script using the following command:
+- 3.Run the script using the following command:
 -     .\delete_temp_files.ps1
+-

--Alternatively, you can bypass the execution policy temporarily with:
+- `Alternatively`, you can bypass the execution policy temporarily with:
-     powershell.exe -ExecutionPolicy Bypass -File "C:\path\to\delete_temp_files.ps1"
+-     powershell.exe -ExecutionPolicy Bypass -File "C:\path\to\delete_temp_files.ps1"

 **Notes**